pdxparrot/assets/SETUP.md

 ## Engine Managers

+* **TODO:** can any of this be automated? maybe creating the directory structure at least?
 * Managers go in Data/Prefabs/Managers
 * LoadingManager
   * Create an empty Prefab and add the project LoadingManager component to it